amrsalah3/GSoC22-OpenMRS/README.md

 **Additional:**
 1. Integrate dependency injection using Hilt.
 (COMPLETED)
 2. Migrate codebase from Java to Kotlin (60%).
 (COMPLETED)
+3. Make the app more stable, and reduce bugs and crashes.
+(COMPLETED)
-3. Increase test coverage in the project.
+4. Increase test coverage in the project.
 (INCOMPLETE)

 ## Contributions & Work Done